On this page

-If you now have your head around who is and isn’t a dependant under both super and tax law, it’s possible to work out how tax is applied when your beneficiaries receive their super death benefit.
+If you now have your head around who is and isn’t a dependant under tax law, it’s possible to work out how tax is applied when your beneficiaries receive their super death benefit.

-The tax rate applying when a super death benefit is paid to a beneficiary is different depending on whether it relates to the tax-free component or the taxable component (taxed and untaxed elements) of the death benefit.
+The tax rate applying when a super death benefit is paid to a beneficiary is different depending on whether they are a dependant or non-dependant, and whether the benefit is paid from the tax-free component or the taxable component of your super.

 1. Tax on the TAX-FREE component of a super death benefit